ehsanx/simMSM/README.md

 | *n* | Number of simulated datasets an user wants to generate  |

 ### Author
 * Ehsan Karim :octocat: (only R porting from the [SAS](https://cdn1.sph.harvard.edu/wp-content/uploads/sites/148/2012/10/simulate_snaftm.txt) code).
+I wrote them in R basically to understand the mechanism, but the SAS / SAS IML / Stata codes (I have them as well, available upon request) are faster than this.
 Feel free to [report](http://www.ehsankarim.com/) any errors / update suggestions.

 ### Original Papers
 - [x] Young J.G., Hernan M.A., Picciotto S., and Robins J.M.
 [Relation between three classes of structural models for the effect of a time-varying exposure on survival](http://link.springer.com/article/10.1007/s10985-009-9135-3).
 Lifetime Data Analysis, 16(1):71-84, 2010.